oncampus/moodle_mod_ilddigitalcert/README.md

 Also make sure that PHP extension gmp is installed

 The file composer.json is already included in this repository.
-So simply run:
+So simply:

 `run "composer install" on command line`

+To enable PDF download, make sure that temporary files directory "mod/ilddigitalcert/vendor/mpdf/mpdf/tmp" is writable

 For detaching metadata from PDF files, you need to install Poppler (https://poppler.freedesktop.org/)